Festival of hope & despair

 It is spring 2021.
 The fresh green colours in nature seem to give some hope after a bleak winter of many COVID-infections and lockdowns.
 There also seem to be long-term problems that could make us despair, such as authoritarian governments, inequalities of wealth and health, and climate change.
 How can we make sense of our world in turmoil?
 How can we build a meaningful society with these challenges?
 Can we directly move from despair to hope, or should we also pay attention to feelings of despair and outrage?

-Join us at our Festival of Hope and Despair on Saturday 8 and Sunday 9 May 2021!
+Join us at our Festival of Hope and Despair on Saturday 12 and Sunday 13 June 2021!
 We warmly welcome you, your hopes and desperations, at three days of lectures, workshops, music, art, support groups, fun and conncetions.
 Listen to world-leading psychologists, philosophers, politicians, biologists and other experts.
-Share your own thoughts and feelings, and develop your self-insight, during our support groups.
+Share your own thoughts and feelings, and develop your self-insight, during our support groups and workshops.
 Build your professional skills as therapist, researcher, coach, counsellor or other practitioner in one of our many workshops.
 Get inspired by our music and art events, and express yourself!

 Both hope and despair can be blind.
 Therefore, we should not ask whether it is better to hope or to despair about our world, but whether we dare to open our eyes.
 (Joel Vos, 2021)

-The prices will go up on 1 February 2021.
+The prices will go up on 15 May 2021.
 The price inludes access to the live conferences & recordings after the conference.
+If you apply for an unwaged fee, send a valid copy of your student/senior/disabled ID or other proof with a date and name on it to [email protected]

 About IMEC Conferences